PP-19-01 Vityaz: Saiga-9

 The Saiga-9 is a semi-automatic pistol-caliber carbine version of the PP-19 Vityaz with 345 mm barrel sold on the Russian civilian market by Kalashnikov.

 KP/KR-9

-In the United States, Kalashnikov USA (not associated with the Kalashnikov Concern) manufactures a 9.25 in barrel clone called the KP-9, and a 16 in barrel clone called the KR-9.
+In the United States, Kalashnikov USA (not associated with Kalashnikov Concern) manufactures a 9.25 in barrel clone called the KP-9, and a 16 in barrel clone called the KR-9.